discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 Next, we will incorporate our F1 Shatter <Skill name="Bladesong Harmony"/>.

 - Use it only when you have 5 Blades stocked.
-- Use it for the first time after your initial <Skill name="PHantasmal Berserker"/>.
+- Use it for the first time after your initial <Skill name="Phantasmal Berserker"/>.
-- Use it off-cooldown but only with 5 Blades afterwards.
+- Use it off-cooldown but only with 5 Blades afterward.

 **Step 3: Weapon Skills**